ndacyaAlice/LifeAgent/README.md

 ### Prerequisites

-requirements: Please install these versions or high
+requirements: Please install these versions

 - **dfx**: You have installed the latest version of the DFINITY Canister SDK, `dfx`.
 You can download it from the DFINITY SDK page. [installation guide](https://demergent-labs.github.io/azle/get_started.html#installation)

  ```
-  use version dfx 0.22.0
+  use version dfx 0.24.3
  ```
 - **Node.js**: You have installed Node.js, version 18 or above.
 ```
- v20.12.2
+ v22.13.1

 ```
 - Azle version use